 Islands out of the Beaten track

 Beyond these relatively easily accessible options there are a number of other islands you can visit and we have included some of them in this website.
-Lipsoi and Leros are easily reachable on a daily basis while Levitha and Kandeleousa are somewhat more difficult to reach as you would need to hire a boat to get there.
+Lipsoi and Leros are easily reachable on a daily basis while Levitha, Kandeleousa and Syrna are somewhat more difficult to reach as you would need to hire a boat to get there.